Everyone of a certain age remembers Blue Peter and Magpie but which was best? There’s only one way to find out….

 Chris’s cavalier approach to cash in this item reflected a cavalier approach to other aspects of the programme, according to reports within the production team at the time.
 An indiscretion while on a BP trip to Norway in 1965 where he allegedly slept with another woman didn’t help.
 Certainly not with his wife who promptly divorced him.
 All this proved to be his undoing and he was dismissed in 1967.
 And he seemed like such a nice chap.

 Chris was airbrushed out the BP picture in true Soviet style.
 No announcement about his leaving, one week he was there and the next he went the way of Leon Trotsky (minus the ice pick, as far as we know).
 Chris who?
-Not a trace was left!
+Not a Trace was left (har har)!
 The exit door had begun to creak slightly ajar with the appointment of the one and only John Noakes in late 1965.
 In the same way Chris Trace was airbrushed out, John was airbrushed in.
 No announcement that this guy who had ridden, yes ridden, into the BBC studios on a shire horse (very Blue Peter!) was the new presenter, he just turned up again the following week and he was actually, like, presenting things.
 And what an appointment he turned out to be.
 He was so successful it allowed the producer, the autocratic Biddy Baxter, to get shot of Chris just over a year later.

 But what of Val?
 Impeccable BBC credentials.
 Daughter of an RAF Wing-Commander, public school, RADA.
 What more could Lord Reith want?
 Val was a stalwart of BP as a presenter for 10 years, but as her media interests developed she went part time, and also fronted Blue Peter Special Assignments which were fairly turgid affairs on things like the Niagara Falls and Yukon River and meeting sundry dull royal personages.
 Throughout her time on BP one of Val’s most memorable roles was to present the ‘Make It Yourself’ (well, she was a lady) section which invariably involved sticky-back plastic, squezy bottles and that white sticky stuff I later found out was called Copydex.
 Some other items were often used, most of which you wouldn’t be able to get your hands on even if you wanted to.
 Did anyone, and I mean anyone, ever try to make these things at home?
 No, of course they didn’t.
 But it filled in a good 10 minutes of the programme.
-It can’t have been easy coming up with 30 minutes content twice a week, and a run was probably about 45 weeks a year.
+It can’t have been easy coming up with 30 minutes of content twice a week, and a run was probably about 45 weeks a year.
 Only stopping for a short time while they filmed the Blue Peter Summer Trip, or whatever it was called.

 Although Val’s association with BP is probably on a par with John Noakes, it’s difficult to remember many particularly notable moments during her time on the show.
-That’s, of course, if you choose to forget the time she was nearly killed while filming in a high power boating accident on the Thames!
+That’s, of course, if you choose to forget the time she was nearly killed while filming in a high power boating accident on the Thames.
 Like the true pro she is, she was back in the Blue Peter studio straight after telling us of the time she was almost decapitated in the cause of children’s light entertainment.
 Tell that to the bozos across at Magpie!

 And, of course, let’s not forget Val’s finest moment on BP, certainly one of BP’s all-time finest moments, when she takes an almost fully grown lion into a corner shop after a short visit to a children’s play park.
 Well, it only said ‘No Dogs Allowed.’
 In true BP style she has borrowed Valentine the Lion from Chessington Zoo for the day and a dishevelled and busy TV presenter has messages to get.
 As it’s grainy black and white footage we are spared seeing the sweat trickle down the lady shopkeeper’s immaculately coiffed forehead and the blind panic in her eyes as Valentine mounts the counter, or the look of rigid terror on the face of a man inadvertently dropping in for 20 Benson’s when Valentine attacks him as he cowers foetally in the corner.
 Something a little more than a bull in a china shop, for sure.
 And 3/5 for a packet of mints and a tin of golden syrup?
 Robbing bastards.